harness/developer-hub/release-notes/continuous-integration.md

 ### What's new

-* Pipeline execution status links in pull requests now direct you to the associated stage within the pipeline.
-(CI-6813)
+* Microsoft Windows (amd64) is now a supported Harness Cloud build infrastructure option.
+(CI-5455)
 * Added **Python** as a built-in **Shell** option for [Run steps](../docs/continuous-integration/ci-technical-reference/run-step-settings.md).
 (CI-6692)
 * [GCP connectors](../docs/platform/7_Connectors/connect-to-google-cloud-platform-gcp.md) are authenticated through either a GCP service account key or by inheriting credentials from the Harness delegate running in GCP.
 Run steps can now reference images in GCR through GCP connectors with inherited credentials.
 (CI-5758, ZD-38986)
-* Improved handling of Azure repo URLs in Git webhook pipeline triggers.
-(CI-5720) <!--not clear-->
-* Microsoft Windows (amd64) is now a supported Harness Cloud build infrastructure option.
-(CI-5455)
 * Use [Background steps](../docs/continuous-integration/ci-technical-reference/background-step-settings.md) to configure service dependencies.
   * The Background step allows for better control and configuration of services than the now-deprecated Configure Service Dependency step.
   * Pipelines with Configure Service Dependency steps remain backwards compatible, but this step is not available for new pipelines.
   * Replace Configure Service Dependency steps with Background steps to take advantage of the more robust control and configuration option.
 (CI-5580)
+* Pipeline execution status links in pull requests now direct you to the associated stage within the pipeline.
+(CI-6813)
+* Improved handling of Azure repo URLs in Git webhook pipeline triggers.
+(CI-5720)
 ### Early access

 No early access features added in this release.